Do Go On - 314 - The Oak Island Mystery

 I went, well, we know Tom.

-And I had a look at like when people suggest a topic,
+And I had a look at, like when people suggest the topic,

-often they can put in like a a reference like a website you could
+often they can put in like a reference, like a website.

-that's very fun i think it's pretty good i was thinking he was going to put the Weed Hornet MySpace down for the
+I was thinking he was going to put the Weid Hornet MySpace down for the reference page.

 Yeah, check this website out.